 Decisions taken in the financial sector can support PCA finance through biodiversity-compatible investments.
-Investment managers are struggling to keep up with the public demand for green investment environmental, social and governance investment options.
+Investment managers are struggling to keep up with the green public demand for investment social environmental, and governance investment options.
 In the UK, net inflows into ESG mutual funds were 37 times higher37 in the three-year period up to June 2020 compared to the previous threeyear period.
 However, it is still challenging to bring biodiversity investment opportunities to market (UNDP, 2020).